KhronosGroup/glTF/specification/2.0/README.md

 | `MODELVIEWINVERSETRANSPOSE`  | `FLOAT_MAT3` | The inverse-transpose of `MODELVIEW` without the translation.
 This translates normals in model coordinates to eye coordinates. |
 | `VIEWPORT`                   | `FLOAT_VEC4` | The viewport's x, y, width, and height properties stored in the `x`, `y`, `z`, and `w` components, respectively.
 For example, this is used to scale window coordinates to [0, 1]: `vec2 v = gl_FragCoord.xy / viewport.zw;` |
 | `JOINTMATRIX`                | `FLOAT_MAT4` | Transforms mesh coordinates for a particular joint for skinning and animation. |

+For forward-compatibility, application-specific semantics must start with an underscore, e.g., `_SIMULATION_TIME`.

 #### Program Instances